PharmEasy Blog

 5. Lifestyle Changes

-Apart from these remedies, you can also try making some lifestyle changes to help alleviate period pain and the associated symptoms.
+Apart from these home remedies, you can also try making some lifestyle changes to help alleviate period pain and the associated symptoms.
 These include:

-If you encounter longer than usual and irregular and severely painful menstrual cycles, you should consult your gynecologist as it may be a cause of underlying endometriosis, which is a commonly reported and clinically diagnosed condition in females around the middle ages.
+If you encounter longer than usual and irregular and severely painful menstrual cycles, you should consult your gynaecologist as it may be a cause of underlying endometriosis, which is a commonly reported and clinically diagnosed condition in females around the middle ages.

 Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology